tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

    - `static double random()` — uses `java.util.Random` behind scenes
    - `min`, `max`
    - double
-     - `public static double ulp(double d)` — An ulp, unit in the last place, of a double value is the positive distance between this floating-point value and the double value next larger in magnitude
+     - `public static double ulp(double d)` — an ulp, unit in the last place, of a double value is the positive distance between this floating-point value and the double value next larger in magnitude
    - rounding
      - `static double ceil(double a)`
      - `static long round(double a)`